 - Trouble swallowing

-If you do not see any of these symptoms, you can just relax.
+You can just relax if you do not see any of these symptoms.
 You can consult a dentist at Anoka dental for dental implants to replace your extracted tooth.
 If you’re in Anoka, you may locate our office or you can contact us.